gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 This architecture is fairly similar to a WordPress site.
 A WordPress engine also generates the HTML and serve it to the browser, after which the client side JS you wrote kicks in and starts manipulating the DOM.
-WordPress’s responses can be cached, of course, and served to the client; that setup effectively makes it another static site generator with a GUI text editor.
+WordPress's responses can be cached, of course, and served to the client; that setup effectively makes it another static site generator with a GUI text editor.